makedoniadiskostas/Library-App/README.md

 -Users → Books (1:N)<br>
 -Books ↔ Categories (N:N) via pivot table<br>

-Thank you for checking out this project.<br>
-Feedback and suggestions are always welcome.<br>

 ## ⚙️ Installation Guide

 Follow these steps to run the project locally: <br>